HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 **f.
 Identify the relationships and associations between the entities you have identified in part (e)**

-One user can have either zero or one host profiles, and can also have 0 or 1 guest profile.
+One user can have either zero or one host profiles and can also have 0 or 1 guest profile.
 As a User, information related to the account is requested, and as either a host or a guest, different data is required.
 For example, if the User is a guest, they have the number of children attached to their guest profile.

 A host can have zero or many properties, which can in turn have zero or many listings of said properties.
 Each property can have zero or many bookings, through which guests can book zero or many available accommodation properties.